elixirschool/elixirschool/lessons/specifics/plug.md

 `mod: {Example, []}` line.
 Notice that we're also starting up the `cowboy` and `plug` applications.

-Next we need to update `lib/example.ex` to start and supervise Cowboy:
+Next we need to update `lib/example.ex` read the port configuration value, and pass it to Cowboy:

 ```elixir
 defmodule Example do